This article has links to products and services we love, which we may make commission from.

 Getting to Iona

-There are a few ways to get over to Iona, the birthplace of Christianity.
+There are several ways to reach Iona, the birthplace of Christianity.

-Staffa is well worth a trip to see Fingal’s Cave, a geological wonder that appears in poetry and music.
+Or, you can visit Iona as part of a multi-island adventure featuring Staffa to see Fingal’s Cave, a geological wonder that appears in poetry and music.

 If you visit between May and August, you may see puffins on the cliff at Staffa!